john-andeyyy/Dating_App_TypeScript/README.md

-# Basic Dating App – MatchConnect
+# Basic Dating App – Sparked
 A simple web-based dating app that allows users to create profiles, discover and match with other users, and chat after matching.
 Built with React and deployed on Vercel.
 # Description
-MatchConnect is a basic dating app designed for smooth desktop use.
+Sparked is a basic dating app designed for smooth desktop use.
 Users can:
 Sign up using email
 Create a profile with personal details and a photo